MQahawish/nanoGPT-music/README.md

 ## Encoding & Decoding MIDI to Text and Vice-Versa:

-- Encoding from MIDI to Text
+- **Encoding from MIDI to Text**
-   -Reading MIDI: Utilizes the music21 library to parse the MIDI files.
+   - **Reading MIDI**: Utilizes the `music21` library to parse the MIDI files.
-   -Pitch and Duration: Iterates through the notes and chords to gather their pitch and duration.
+   - **Pitch and Duration**: Iterates through the notes and chords to gather their pitch and duration.
-   -Piano-Roll Array: Declares a piano-roll array where rows correspond to time-frequency windows and columns correspond to the range of pitches.
+   - **Piano-Roll Array**: Declares a piano-roll array where rows correspond to time-frequency windows and columns correspond to the range of pitches.
-   -Places a '1' in the row corresponding to a note's start time and '2' in subsequent rows to indicate the note is sustained.
+     - Places a '1' in the row corresponding to a note's start time and '2' in subsequent rows to indicate the note is sustained.
-   -Text Conversion: Translates the filled array into words.
-Notes are denoted as n[pitch] d[duration] and rests are denoted by sepxx.
+   - **Text Conversion**: Translates the filled array into words.
+Notes are denoted as `n[pitch] d[duration]` and rests are denoted by `sepxx`.

-- Decoding from Text to MIDI
+- **Decoding from Text to MIDI**
-   -Reading Text: Parses the text representation starting with the token START and ending with END.
+   - **Reading Text**: Parses the text representation starting with the token `START` and ending with `END`.
-   -Array Conversion: Converts the parsed text back into a piano-roll array.
+   - **Array Conversion**: Converts the parsed text back into a piano-roll array.
-   -MIDI Generation: Uses the music21 library to convert the array back into a MIDI file.
+   - **MIDI Generation**: Uses the `music21` library to convert the array back into a MIDI file.

-- Example Text Encoding
+- **Example Text Encoding**
-   A sample text encoding might look like:
+   - A sample text encoding might look like:
+     ```
-   ** START n60 d5 n62 d3 sepxx d2 n65 d4 END **
+     START n60 d5 n62 d3 sepxx d2 n65 d4 END
+     ```
-   In this example:
+   - In this example:
-   START and END are tokens that signify the beginning and end of the text. n60 d5 denotes a note with a pitch of 60 lasting for 5 time steps. sepxx d2 represents a rest or no-note situation lasting for 2 time steps.
+     - `START` and `END` are tokens that signify the beginning and end of the text.
+     - `n60 d5` denotes a note with a pitch of 60 lasting for 5 time steps.
+     - `sepxx d2` represents a rest or no-note situation lasting for 2 time steps.